themikejr/neo-mikepedia/Mikepedia/My-Reading-Workflow.md

 ```
 up :: [Concepts](Concepts.md)

-# Seek as though you will find
+# Find as though you will go on seeking

 In the pursuit of knowledge, skill, achievenment, and happiness, it is important to
 think of *finding* (or achieving, acquiring) as the next step in the journey.